Seasawher/mathlib4-help/docs/tactics.md

 (with inputs `a`, `c` on the left and `b`, `d` on the right); after the use of `gcongr`, we have the simpler goals `a ≤ b` and `c ≤ d`.

-A depth limit, or a pattern can be provided explicitly;
+A depth limit or a pattern can be provided explicitly;
 this is useful if a non-maximal match is desired:
 ```lean
 example {a b c d x : ℝ} (h : a + c + 1 ≤ b + d + 1) :